top of page

 Background

 Cancer development involves complex interactions between cancer cells and their microenvironment, influenced by molecular pathways, immune cell interactions, and host factors like age, genetics, and environment.
-Immune signatures are potential prognostic indicators for solid tumors, impacting therapy success alongside local tumor microenvironment factors.
-Treatment approaches for solid tumors have shifted towards molecular-based strategies like immune checkpoint inhibitors (ICI), but response rates remain limited.
-Translational research is essential to understand tumor-host interactions, develop biomarker-driven treatments, and improve therapy strategies.
+Immune signatures are potential prognostic indicators for solid tumours, impacting therapy success alongside local tumour microenvironment factors.
+Treatment approaches for solid tumours have shifted towards molecular-based strategies like immune checkpoint inhibitors (ICI), but response rates remain limited.
+Translational research is essential to understand tumour-host interactions, develop biomarker-driven treatments, and improve therapy strategies.

 Melanoma: